Rapunzel (Tangled): Tangled: Before Ever After (2017)

-Rapunzel is adjusting to her new life as princess of Corona six months after the events of Tangled.
+Rapunzel is adjusting to her new life as the princess of Corona six months after the events of Tangled.
 Rapunzel's coronation is set to happen in a few days.
 Her father restricts her freedom, prepared to not lose his daughter once more.
 In the middle of all this stress, on the night of the royal banquet, Eugene publicly proposes to Rapunzel, but she rejects it, feeling she is not sure if she is interested to stay at the palace after marriage and that she needs to sort out her life first.
 On that night, she is sneaked out from the kingdom by her lady-in-waiting, Cassandra, so that she can get her mind off her problems.
 When Cassandra shows her the place where the mystical golden flower that saved her mother and herself was found, she touches one of the mystical rock spikes that started to sprout around a year ago, causing her 70 feet long blonde hair to grow back, and possessing new abilities.
 The story continues as she is confronted by a known enemy of the kingdom on her coronation day, and is forbidden to leave the walls of Corona without her father's consent.
 In her bedchamber, Rapunzel is determined to fill her journal with her own adventures, and solve the mystery of her hair's miraculous return.